uva-engineering-decision-analysis/class_notes/Session_6.md

 Ex: If X is a random variable and the distribution over X governs by $\theta$.
 So, a realization is a draw from the distribution and the parameters.

+Ex: You are going to do fraud detection.